sophiagzf/teamHoward/README.md

 Please make sure you have the following Python libraries: pandas, papermill, nbconvert

-Please make sure you have the following OS libraries for converting the report to a pdf:
+Please make sure you have the following OS libraries for converting the report to a html file:

 MacTex (for macOS): https://tug.org/mactex/mactex-download.html